Marble Grading Standards

 Grading Philosophy

 Collectible marbles are condition-sensitive objects.
-Even minor surface variations can influence desirability and value.
+Even minor surface variations or imperfections can influence desirability and value.
 Grades assigned by Marble Finds emphasize consistency, conservative evaluation, and accurate visual representation.

 High-resolution photography accompanies all listings to allow independent assessment.

-Collectors are encouraged to rely on both grading designation and personal evaluation when determining suitability for their collection.
+Collectors are encouraged to rely on both grading designation and personal evaluation of photographs when determining suitability for their collection.